MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 To specify the type of a nonstring variable, use a [type casting operator](fpl-lang-ref.md#type-casting-operators).

 ## <a name='arrays-objects'></a> JSON arrays and objects
-FQL has support for the construction of complex structured objects as local variables, which may be passed through to the external call or external assessment in JSON form.
+FQL has support for the construction of complex structured objects as local variables, which can be passed through to the external call or external assessment in JSON form.
 As with all other locals in FQL, arrays and objects are immutable once created.

 ### JSON arrays

 Arrays are created by enclosing expressions in a pair of brackets:
 ```FraudProtectionLanguage
 LET $arr1 = [ "hello", "world" ]